What is CoQ10?

 Not only is CoQsol-CF more bioavailable than most Coenzyme Q10 products on the market, it also features vitamin E for enhanced functioning of CoQ10 in the body.
 Vitamin E and CoQ10 appear to synergize together and can enhance each other’s effects in the body.
 At a dose of 100 IU vitamin E present in each CoQsol-CF capsule, you are getting 333% of your daily recommended intake of vitamin E!
 Vitamin E is important for our body and goes hand in hand with CoQ10 to help promote cardiovascular health.
 Vitamin E benefits are plentiful, much like D Limonene!
 Vitamin E benefits include:

-- Vitamin E is one of many antioxidant vitamins, and helps protect from oxidative substances in the body.
+- Vitamin E is one of many oxidative support vitamins, and helps protect from oxidative substances in the body.

 - Vitamin E as been shown to help keep our immune system strong.